 See subclause 3.51 of [5].

 This sample shows that BClass instances have a semantic relationship with AClass instances.
-It indicates a situation in which a change to the target element will require a change to the source element in the dependency.
+It indicates a situation in which a change to the target element (AClass in the sample) will require a change to the source element (BClass in the sample) in the dependency.

 5.1.6 note